 She said she would sometimes let something go for less than the marked price if the purchaser really wanted or needed it because the secret of the success of the shop was turning over the sales goods and people who felt they had been given a bargain would come back again and again!

 Here are some of the volunteers she remembers who worked with her in those early years – Marie Anderson, Margaret Beattie, Elna Beard, Hannalore Becker, Pat Colne, Maria Connolan, Margie Fagan, Andre Gardiner, Joyce Hampson, Barbara Humphrey, Hennie Kombrink, Lynn Lapham, Lynn Parsons, Anne Rukin, Cathy Siebert, Zena Small, Margaret Stevenson, Natalie Sweet, Sylvia Taylor, Marlene Twycross, and Margaret Underwood.

 From the beginning the shop did so well that within a month Wynne asked Cathy Stavros if Hospice could also rent the shop next door for a trial period of 2 months as she felt things might flag after the Christmas season.
 They didn’t and both shops continued to flourish until the necessary move into the new premises in March 2011.

-Wynne has in her house today a picture by artist, Lorna Popjoy who donated it to Hospice to be raffled.
+Wynne had in her house a picture by artist, Lorna Popjoy who donated it to Hospice to be raffled.
 When Brigitte Richter, one of the volunteers won it, she gave it to Wynne insisting she should have the picture as it was a piece of history recording the view she once had of the reeds on the Swartvlei Lagoon at the bottom of her garden.
-The young tree in the picture is no more as it crashed down into a garden near by falling over when the ground had been waterlogged and destabilised as a result of the 2007 floods.
+The young tree in the picture is no more as it crashed down into a garden nearby falling over when the ground had been waterlogged and destabilised as a result of the 2007 floods.
 It narrowly missed causing serious damage to the house on the property.